 The injury most footballers dread the most is the Anterior Cruciate Ligament (ACL) injury.
 Many a superstar has suffered this injury and faced a dramatic decline in their performance.
 The likes of Ronaldo and Roberto Baggio suffered serious ACL injuries to their knee during their playing years.
 After my injury, I started focusing on sports academics and football coaching.
-I worked hard and was fortunate to get an opportunity to coach the University Team in 1997, and in my very first coaching stint we won third place in the All India Inter-university competition in both Men and Women.
+I worked hard and was fortunate to get an opportunity to coach the University Team in 1997, and in my very first coaching stint, we won third place in the All India Inter-university competition in both Men and Women.

 “I worked hard and was fortunate to get an opportunity to coach the University Team in 1997”

 While I was struggling with the injury I had made up my mind to work in football and that too in football management areas but the career opportunities were limited, and that too within the coaching sphere.
-In 1996 I qualified for the UGC fellowship exam, and was granted a research fellowship to complete doctoral studies and thus I went on to do my research in Indian football.
+In 1996 I qualified for the UGC fellowship exam and was granted a research fellowship to complete doctoral studies thus I went on to do my research in Indian football.

 FOOTBALL IN INDIA IN THE 1990s I

 n the early 90’s working full time in sports was a rarity, and as far as my knowledge goes there was no sports firm or company at that time who were employing professional talent.
-As a coach, I believed I could learn and use my knowledge as a stepping stone to further my career in sport.
+As a coach, I believed I could learn and use my knowledge as a stepping stone to further my career in sports.